bseltz-cohesity/scripts/oracle/python/backupNow/README.md

 * 3: Syntax Error (incorrect command line)
 * 4: Timed out waiting for existing run to finish (existing run still running)
 * 5: Timed out waiting for new run / status update (failed to get status updates)
+* 6: Timed out waiting for new run to appear (new run accepted but not started)

 ## Using -o (--objectname) Parameter